lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 In this notebook we will learn how to:

 - Query and filter catalog data
-- Use `nested-pandas` to compute time-series features for LSDB catalogs
+- Compute time-series features for LSDB catalogs using `nested-dask`
-- Plot light curves
+- Plot light curves and periodograms

 ### [Notebook 3](Notebook_3_Vizier_LSDB_Interaction.ipynb)